 You can also collect a lanyard from the County Hall reception.

-We’ve also created Teams backgrounds for you to use should you wish.
+We've also created a MS Teams background for you to use should you wish.
 It features a sunflower embedded within some of our existing corporate Teams backgrounds.
 Similarly, like wearing a sunflower people using the background with a sunflower on it indicate to others that they have a hidden disability.

 If you see the sunflower in one of your virtual Teams meetings, consider how you can help your colleague: